{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }

 Given below is the example usage scenario and how the delete group mechanism behaves at each step.

-then does preliminary processing to the user input and creates a new DeleteGroupCommandParser
+The TutorsContactsPro then does preliminary processing to the user input and creates a new DeleteGroupCommandParser.

 At this stage, if not all the prefixes are present,